openzipkin/brave/brave-core/README.md

-## about EndPointSubmitter ##
+## about EndpointSubmitter ##

-Each Annotation part of a Span can have an EndPoint assigned.
+Each Annotation part of a Span can have an Endpoint assigned.
-The EndPoint specifies the service/application from which the annotation is submitted, identified by ip address, port, service name.
+The Endpoint specifies the service/application from which the annotation is submitted, identified by ip address, port, service name.

-During the lifecycle of an application the EndPoint is fixed.
+During the lifecycle of an application the Endpoint is fixed.
 This means the Endpoint can be set up once ideally when initialising your application.

-Initialising the Endpoint for Brave is done through the EndPointSubmitter.
-Once it is set up all annotations submitted through ClientTracer, ServerTracer or AnnotationSubmitter will use the EndPoint.
+Initialising the Endpoint for Brave is done through the EndpointSubmitter.
+Once it is set up all annotations submitted through ClientTracer, ServerTracer or AnnotationSubmitter will use the Endpoint.

-In the brave-resteasy-spring project the EndPoint is set up in `BravePreProcessInterceptor` when it receives the first request so before any annotations are submitted.
+In the brave-resteasy-spring project the Endpoint is set up in `BravePreProcessInterceptor` when it receives the first request so before any annotations are submitted.

 ## about span collectors ##